Los Angeles police have identified a suspect in the killing of Nipsey Hussle

-The Los Angeles Police Department has identified a suspect in the shooting death of rapper Nipsey Hussle.
+Two of the people standing by the car don't get far, however.
+They fall to the ground.
+One of them, wearing a white hat and shirt, appears to try to get back up but promptly collapses.

+A suspect has been named in Nipsey's shooting death, the Los Angeles Police Department announced Monday night after a memorial to the rapper ended in a stampede that injured multiple people, two critically.

-Eric Holder, 29, is wanted for homicide, the LAPD announced early on Tuesday.
+Eric Holder, 29, is wanted for homicide, the LAPD announced early Tuesday.

+The Grammy-nominated artist was shot Sunday in the Hyde Park neighborhood.
+In a statement, police said Holder walked up to Nipsey and two other men as they stood outside a business in a strip mall on West Slauson Boulevard.

 "Detectives have worked tirelessly and are now asking for the public's help in locating the suspect in this case," police said in a statement.